austinwitherspoon/davinci-resolve-type-hints/original_resolve_docs/README.txt

   SaveLayoutPreset(presetName)                    --> Bool               # Saves current UI layout as a preset named 'presetName'.
   ImportLayoutPreset(presetFilePath, presetName)  --> Bool               # Imports preset from path 'presetFilePath'.
 The optional argument 'presetName' specifies how the preset shall be named.
 If not specified, the preset is named based on the filename.
   Quit()                                          --> None               # Quits the Resolve App.
+  ImportRenderPreset(presetPath)                  --> Bool               # Import a preset from presetPath (string) and set it as current preset for rendering.
+  ExportRenderPreset(presetName, exportPath)      --> Bool               # Export a preset to a given path (string) if presetName(string) exists.
+  ImportBurnInPreset(presetPath)                  --> Bool               # Import a data burn in preset from a given presetPath (string)
+  ExportBurnInPreset(presetName, exportPath)      --> Bool               # Export a data burn in preset to a given path (string) if presetName (string) exists.
+  GetKeyframeMode()                               --> keyframeMode       # Returns the currently set keyframe mode (int).
+Refer to section 'Keyframe Mode information' below for details.
+  SetKeyframeMode(keyframeMode)                   --> Bool               # Returns True when 'keyframeMode'(enum) is successfully set.
+Refer to section 'Keyframe Mode information' below for details.

 ProjectManager
   ArchiveProject(projectName,